rcl-ssl/docs/portal/azure-appservice-san.md

 - Have a role of ‘Owner’ or ‘Contributor’ to the subscription containing the Azure App Service

-If this requirement is met, the ‘subscriptions’ and list will be empty when you try to create a certificate.
+If this requirement is not  met, the ‘subscriptions list’ will be empty when you try to create a certificate.

 You may also experience an error message.